 As you might observe, the determination of who has more rights between a trustee and a beneficiary would largely depend on the trust itself.
 Some trust agreements provide the trustee with a large amount of discretion over the trust.
 Other times, the trust provisions leave the trustee with very little power as to favor the beneficiary in terms of rights.

-How a New York trust lawyer can help protect your rights as a trustee or beneficiary
+How we can help protect your rights as a trustee or beneficiary

 Whether you are a trustee or a beneficiary, always remember the importance of hiring an experienced New York estate and trust attorney who can assist and guide you in protecting your rights under the trust.
 Having a lawyer ensures that you are properly guided in every legal step you take.
 If you are looking for a qualified and experienced lawyer who knows who has more right, a trustee or a beneficiary, we at the Law Offices of Albert Goodwin are here for you.
 We have offices in New York, NY, Brooklyn, NY and Queens, NY.
 You can call us at 718-509-9774 or send us an email at firstname.lastname@example.org.